heesookiim/LG-Ai-Hackathon/README.md

 ## Result
-achieved a ranking of 34th out of a total of 925 participating teams.
+**Achieved a ranking of 34th out of a total of 925 participating teams.**
 Hosted by: LG AI Research.